OMGsus/DITB-website/README.md

 <h2>
 Layout
 </h2>
-Every HTML file has a name of [name].html.
-This is not the format used on the Apache server.
-The proper name for each file is index.html, although they've been renamed for simplicity.
-To find the actual directory of the site that uses that html, type it in your address bar as so:

-<i>www.dankinthebank.com/<b>[nameofHTMLfile without .html on the end]</b>/</i>
+To see any of the pages in action, such as the index for /play/, simply follow this format: www.dankinthebank.com/[name of section]/[optional sub file, you probably won't need this]

-For example, donate.html would be located at: <i>www.dankinthebank.com/donate/</i>.
+For example, the folder 'play' would be: www.dankinthebank.com/play/

+Folder 'source' would be:
+www.dankinthebank.com/source/